 - Sterilize your restoration and gum tissue as its healing

-If you are worried about not knowing if you have gum disease, advanced periodontal disease, oral cancer, or some other form of gum infection, give us a call.
-We can be reached at (603) 547-9203 , or you can fill out our contact form if it’s after-hours.
+If you do not know if you have gum disease, advanced periodontal disease, oral cancer, or some other form of gum infection, give us a call.
+We can be reached at (802) 424-8517, or you can fill out our contact form if it’s after-hours.